Exploring Southern Africa

-This morning visit a local school where you have the opportunity to interact with the children and teachers, then spend some time exploring the town of Victoria Falls.
-Later attend a talk on David Livingstone’s travels, trials, and travails.
+This morning visit a local school where you have the opportunity to interact with the children and teachers, then take a guided tour of the Victoria Falls bridge and learn about its construction from atop the catwalks.
 Late this afternoon embark on a Sundowner dinner cruise on the Zambezi River.
 (B,D)

 Day 6 — Victoria Falls

 Enjoy a special safari through the bush in the Victoria Falls Private Game Reserve, perhaps spotting some of the elephants, lions, and leopards that live here.
 More big game is on tap during another game drive late this afternoon.
+Later attend a talk on David Livingstone’s travels, trials, and travails.
 (B,D)